luffy2106/coding-exercises/algo_practice/back_tracking/README.md

 ##### How Does a Backtracking Algorithm Work?
 A backtracking algorithm works by recursively exploring all possible solutions to a problem.
 It starts by choosing an initial solution, and then it explores all possible extensions of that solution.
 If an extension leads to a solution, the algorithm returns that solution.
 If an extension does not lead to a solution, the algorithm backtracks to the previous solution and tries a different extension.

+So in fact, it’s kinda like a depth-first search(DFS) with an added constraint that we stop exploring the subtree as soon as we know for sure that it won’t lead to valid solution.

 The following is a general outline of how a backtracking algorithm works:
 - Choose an initial solution.
 - Explore all possible extensions of the current solution.